vizziona/Coa-Taskforce-Challenges/README.md

 The Animal Gallery project is a web application built using HTML, CSS, and JavaScript.
 It features a visually appealing gallery layout with images of various animals, each accompanied by its name and location.
 When users hover over an animal image, additional information about the animal is dynamically revealed, creating an immersive and engaging user experience.

 ## 🛠️ Technologies Used
+### HTML
-### HTML: Provides the structure and content of the web page.
+Provides the structure and content of the web page.
+### CSS
-### CSS: Handles the styling and layout of the gallery, including hover effects and transitions.
+Handles the styling and layout of the gallery, including hover effects and transitions.
+### JavaScript
-### JavaScript: Implements interactivity by dynamically displaying additional information on hover.
+Implements interactivity by dynamically displaying additional information on hover.
 ## ⚙️ Installation
 To run this project locally, follow these simple steps: